-Also, for the second week in a row, the largest interest story in my PropTech review (an email I send out every Sunday morning at 10am covering the latest PropTech news - register here if you want it), was a Robotics story, grabbing by far the most click-throughs and subsequent social media shares.
+Also, for the second week in a row, the largest interest story in my PropTech review (an email I send out every Sunday morning at 10am covering the latest PropTech news), was a Robotics story, grabbing by far the most click-throughs and subsequent social media shares.

 Reading these robot stories got me thinking - I believe that once we understand the reality of robotics innovation and the role it is destined to play in property, we are able to better appreciate the role of technology as a whole.

 To be exact, we can better understand technology’s power to aid human endeavour rather than replace it.

 Let’s start by acknowledging that there are indeed factions of robotics innovation which aim to replace human beings.